jordyjwilliams/jordyjwilliams.github.io/education/index.md

 ### Batchelor's Project
 * Individual project, won the [IMechE's Best Project Certificate](https://www.imeche.org/careers-education/scholarships-and-awards/awards-a-c/best-project-certificate)
 * `Signal Processing of acoustic emissions to identify Osteoarthritis in the knee joint`
 * More detail of this can be seen in the image above.
-This poster formed part of a student confrence where my work was formally precented.
+This poster formed part of a student conference where my work was formally presented.

 ### Master's Year Project || `Pearable`
 * Group design project, with 6 other cross-disciplinary engineers